grscwf/twin-mt/nero-paths.md

       Mica, Pevhin, glitch, and a skip-story option if the player's already seen that story in a previous playthrough.
   - (3) "normal" mood.
 Neither "abused" or "naked".
-- Another mood "subby" can be triggered by taking the right choices when talking to Ivex.
+- (4) The mood "subby" can be triggered by taking the right choices when talking to Ivex.
 This is needed for reaching one ending.
-- Another mood "super-horny" is triggered when the candle has been lit for a while.
+- (5) The mood "candleHorny" is triggered when the candle has been lit for a while.
 This changes most descriptions, and some actions.
+- (6) The mood "extraHorny" is triggered when Nero escapes the cross on the easy path.
+It's normally off on the hard path, but there's an optional action that can trigger it anyway.
+  This changes some descriptions, and a few actions.
 </details>

 ### 1st Floor Easy